-This lesson is about the importance of trust as the emotional core of leadership in crises like the COVID-19 pandemic and beyond.
+This lesson is about the importance of trust as the emotional core of the leadership relationship in crises like the COVID-19 pandemic and beyond.
 We will ground our study of leadership with contemporary leadership scholarship, which concerns what leaders do, how followers can influence, and the importance of understanding the context in which they operate.
-We will start with a scenario to stimulate our thinking about leadership, draw on resources from academic sources, play a game, and apply the principles we learn to our own lives.
+We will start with a scenario to stimulate our thinking about leadership, draw on resources from academic sources, discuss together and then ultimately apply the principles we learn to our own lives.